apache/cordova-docs/docs/en/edge/guide/platforms/win8/upgrading.md

 of command-line tools that precede the `cordova` CLI utility.
 See The Command-line Interface for information how to update the version of the CLI.

+## Upgrade to 3.1.0

+Cordova CLI support for Windows 8 was introduced in Cordova 3.1.0.
+To upgrade, we suggest creating a new Cordova CLI project and moving over all necessary assets.

 ## Upgrade to 2.9.0 from 2.8.0 ##

 The following commands should be done from within Visual Studio to be sure that the any project references are updated/deleted.